A python version of IDL tplot libraries

 Pytplot can be used in python scripts, or interactively through IPython and the Jupyter notebook.

-You will need Python version 3.5 to run pytplot.
+You will need the Anaconda distribution of Python 3 in order to run pytplot.

 Open up a terminal, and type::